DIDONEproject/musif/docs/source/Caching.md

 2. cache every call to expensive `music21` function
 3. expand your code basis using cached properties

-In our experiments we have obtained a code around 2-3 times when using the cache.
+In our experiments we have obtained a code around 2-3 times faster when using the cache.

 Once you have cached your objects, you can use them with the existing properties; you change them, for instance running a wrong code, you will have to delte them to get back